-Holy Names University offers a post-master Family Nurse Practitioner Program of study for registered nurses with a master's degree in nursing.
+Holy Names University offers a post-master Primary Care Family Nurse Practitioner Program of study for registered nurses with a master's degree in nursing.
 Qualified applicants must have an MSN, MN, MS, or MA in Nursing from a nationally accredited school/department of nursing and a current California license as a Registered Nurse.
 The program consists of ten post-graduate courses and includes 32 units of study.
 Clinical requirements consist of assignments to approved clinical sites with a qualified preceptor.
 Up to three units of required coursework can be transferred from previous graduate study if equivalency can be demonstrated.
 However, all preceptor supervised hours of study (624) must be completed within the program of study at Holy Names University.

 Nurses who complete the program of study are eligible to apply for nurse practitioner licensure in the State of California.
-They are also eligible to sit for the national ANCC (American Nurses Credentialing Center) and national AANP (American Academy of Nurse Practitioners) Family Nurse Practitioner certification examinations.
+They are also eligible to sit for the national ANCC (American Nurses Credentialing Center) and national AANP (American Academy of Nurse Practitioners) Primary Care Family Nurse Practitioner certification examinations.
 Certificate coursework is graded with letter grades due to external licensing requirements.
 Student performance in clinical practice courses is appraised using a "pass" or "fail" system.
-Student achievement in all other courses in the master's programs is based on the established grading system of the University.
-See the section entitled "evaluation" in this catalog for a description of the grading system.
+Student achievement in all other courses in the master's programs is based on the established grading system of the

-(E = 12220)
+University.
+See the section entitled "evaluation (p.
+119)" in this catalog for a description of the grading system.

-NURS 414 Health Promotion and Risk Reduction of
+NURS 414 Health Promotion and Risk 3

+Reduction of Diverse

-Diverse Populations Across the Life Span (3)
+Populations Across the Life

+Span

-NURS 440 Advanced Heath Assessment (3)
+NURS 440 Advanced Health 3

+Assessment

-NURS 440L Advanced Health Assessment Lab (1)
+NURS 440L Advanced Health 1,

+Assessment Lab Pass/Fail

-NURS 441 Primary Care of the Family Through The Life
+NURS 441 Primary Care of the Family 4

-Span I (4)
+Through the Life Span I

-NURS 442 Primary Care of the Family Through The Life
+NURS 442 Primary Care of the Family 4,

-Span II (4)
+Through the Life Span II Pass/Fail

-NURS 443 Advanced Pathophysiology (2)
+NURS 443 Advanced Pathophysiology 2

-NURS 444 Advanced Pharmacology (3)
+NURS 444 Advanced Pharmacology 3

-NURS 451A Primary Care of the Family Through the Life
+NURS 451A Primary Care of the Family 2,

+Through the Life Span: Role Pass/Fail

-Span: Role Performance I (2)
+Performance I

-NURS 451B Primary Care of the Family Through the Life
+NURS 451B Primary Care of the Family 2,Pass/Fail

+Through the Life Span: Role

-Span: Role Performance II (2)
+Performance II

-NURS 452 Primary Care of the Family Through the Life
+NURS 452 Primary Care of the Family 4,

+Through the Life Span: Role Pass/Fail

-Span: Role Performance III (4)
+Performance III

-NURS 453 Primary Care of the Family Through the Life
+NURS 453 Primary Care of the Family 4,

+Through the Life Span: Role Pass/Fail

-Span: Role Performance IV (4)
+Performance IV